ufcg-lsd/blowout/README.md

 ## What is Blowout?
 Blowout is a tool for receiving Bag-of-tasks (BoT) submissions, monitoring requests and interacting with a Infrastructure Provider to execute the received tasks in federated cloud resources.
 Blowout abstracts away a complex distributed infrastructure and allows the user to focus on the application requirements.

-An example of Infrastructure Provider and Task Submitter for Blowout are, respectively, [Fogbow Middleware](http://www.fogbowcloud.org/) and [Arrebol](http://arrebol.lsd.ufcg.edu.br/).
+An example of Infrastructure Provider and Task Submitter for Blowout are, respectively, [Fogbow Middleware](http://www.fogbowcloud.org/) and [Iguassu](http://arrebol.lsd.ufcg.edu.br/).

 The main Blowout features are:
 - **Receive and Request**: receive tasks submissions and request resources from the federated cloud for these tasks.
-- **Associate and Execute**: associate to a particular task a resource that match with the task requeriments and request the execution of this task in the resource.
+- **Associate and Execute**: associate to a particular task a resource that match with the task requirements and request the execution of this task in the resource.
 - **Monitor**: monitor the task execution in the associated resource.

 See the following topics to understand the Blowout **architecture**, how to **deploy and configure it**, and finally, how to use it to **execute** tasks.